mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-This resets Red's help settings to their defaults.
+This resets Edu's help settings to their defaults.

 This may not have an impact when using custom formatters from 3rd party cogs